• Lower Price

 • Use a non-alcoholic care product to prevent inflammation and to soothe the skin.

 • Rinse your shaver after every use.
-This removes dirt to keep your razor clean, which can help you to avoid pimples after shaving.
+This removes dirt to keep your razor clean, which can help you avoid pimples after shaving.

 Face first